tudoroancea/dpc/README.md

 uv pip install -e '.[linux]'
 ```

+Finally, install the nightly wheels of `casadi` from https://github.com/tudoroancea/casadi/releases/tag/nightly-main.
+Once version 3.6.7 is released, we should be able to include it directly in the project dependencies in `pyproject.toml`.

 ### casadi setup:

 To be able to use [fatrop](https://github.com/meco-group/fatrop), install the nightly wheels from https://github.com/casadi/casadi/releases/tag/nightly-plugin_madnlp2.